-Merrill Lynch's August 11 and November 8, 2000 research reports were inconsistent with Blodget's privately expressed negative view of the company's key product in his October 10, 2000 e-mail.
+Blodget's August 11 and November 8, 2000 research reports were inconsistent with Blodget's privately expressed negative view of a key product of the company in his October 10, 2000 e-mail.

-2. Lifeminders, Inc. (LFMN)
+3. Lifeminders, Inc. (LFMN)

 LifeMinders, Inc. ("LFMN") is an online direct marketing company specializing in outbound messaging, both e-mail and wireless.
-Merrill Lynch initiated coverage of LFMN on September 28, 2000 with a 2-1, when LFMN traded at \$22.69.
+Blodget initiated coverage of LFMN on September 28, 2000 with a 2-1, when LFMN traded at \$22.69.
 At that time, Merrill Lynch was pursuing an investment banking relationship with LFMN.
 Blodget described his team's contribution to the investment banking effort on LFMN as "coverage for future banking."

 After Merrill Lynch initiated research coverage, LFMN's price declined to the \$10 range in October and the \$3-5 range in December.
-On December 4, 2000, Blodget e-mailed a fellow analyst,
+On December 4, 2000, Blodget emailed a fellow analyst,